 - Staff need to be held accountable by managers for change.
 Further to this, staff should know how they will be ‘measured’ after the training.
 Once managers explain to staff, upfront, what is expected to occur after the training, those managers then need to check for that change.
 They need to conduct 1:1 debriefs, ask for feedback, review workbooks or journals or make on-the-job observations.

 If you want the best possible result from your training investment, you need to get your managers involved in advance.
 Making a small additional investment – often just of time – in your managers will boost your training…rather than defeat it.
-In professional services firms, where managers are often fee-earners and busy, there is even a great emphasis on getting managers positively involved in your training plans.
+In many service-based organisations, where managers are often fee-earners and busy, there is even a great emphasis on getting managers positively involved in your training plans.

 Providing managers with ‘training on training’